 Sometimes, despite your best efforts, problems like an infection may occur, or things don’t go as planned.
 It can be easy to question yourself and wonder if something you did caused the problem.

 Resist the urge to blame yourself.
-Like everyone involved in patient care, you are doing your best and not everything is within your power to control.
-Try to show yourself the same compassion as you would for a friend.
+Like everyone involved in patient care, you are doing your best and not everything is within your control.
+Try to show yourself the same compassion as you would show for a friend.

 Next: Financial Considerations